ericdudley/ericdudley/posts/vibe-coding-and-cruise-control.md

 # The problem

 Coding with AI is like turning on advanced self-driving in a car, as the human, you aren't driving faster, you don't have improved handling or more ergonomic seats, you're just doing different tasks.
 Now instead of constantly managing the throttle and brake, you're instead setting a target speed, or perhaps even a speed "preference".
 Rather than interpreting road signs and lane lines, you're interpreting the GPS map, and ensuring that the input destination is accurate enough.
-The more advanced the self-driving features are, the less it feels like "driving" and the more it feels like "passenger-ing".
+The more advanced the self-driving features are, the less it feels like "driving" and the more it feels like you're sitting in a taxi telling the driver where you'd like to go.

 As the AI-coding tools have evolved, they've moved farther from "coding" and closer to "collaborating", the AI-tools are no longer tools that improve the coding experience but are now collaborators with input of their own.